-Here training in Chinese art was an amalgam of the abstractt, black ink techniques of the Shanghai School and the far more realistic, chromatic dispositions of the Lingnan artists.
+Her training in Chinese art was an amalgam of the abstract, black ink techniques of the Shanghai School and the far more realistic, chromatic dispositions of the Lingnan artists.

 'The Best of East and West'

-Through primarily trained in western art forms, Christine learned Chinese brush painting a few years back had has taken to it quite seriously.
+Through primary training in western art forms, Christine learned Chinese brush painting a few years back had has taken to it quite seriously.
 In most of her works, she uses a new medium of painting.
-Her brush paintings are executed in acrylic over the rice paper that is pasted to board.
+Her brush paintings are executed in acrylic over the rice paper that is pasted to the board.
 The delightful texture and feel of the paper are great, but it is fragile when used with acrylic.
-When supported by board it offers an excellent media for the artist.
+When supported by the board it offers excellent media for the artist.
 Her typical subjects of still-lives, flower studies, traditional Chinese themes and abstracts are shown off brilliantly over this unique surface.

 Christine's works have a childlike innocence.
 It appears that Christine has suspended her intellectual mind and artistic skills and goes back in time, to fathom deeper into her childhood dreams.

-‘East and West’, an exclusive collection of Chinese brush paintings and mixed media works by Christine Mak opens for viewing at Eagle’s Eye Art Gallery.
+‘East and West’, an exclusive collection of Chinese brush paintings and mixed media works by Christine Mak open for viewing at Eagle’s Eye Art Gallery.